wkolowski/Type-Theory-Wishlist/README.md

 In general, a field whose type is a subtype of `C` can't be a coercion.
 Dually, a constructor whose argument is a supertype of `I` can't be a coercion from that type into `I`.
 As long as these conditions hold, subtyping for inductive and coinductive types coincides with subtyping for sums and records.

-#### Some formal rules

-Another thing is that we have a coercion from a (co)inductive type to its unfolding.
-In least/greatest fixpoint syntax, we can write these rules as

 Papers:
 - [Structural subtyping for inductive types with functorial equality rules](https://www.cs.rhul.ac.uk/home/zhaohui/Trans2.pdf)
 - [Constructor Subtyping in the Calculus of Inductive Constructions](https://www.researchgate.net/publication/221570140_Constructor_Subtyping_in_the_Calculus_of_Inductive_Constructions)